The ego-track of Neville Yeadon:

 consolation which I expected would have to last the rest of my life.
 It was considerably better than nothing, but it was a sad structure.
-But look at me now, on the road to escape!
-I congratulate myself on doing so well with the positive thinking.
-On the train, I amuse myself, enjoying the variety of scenes and stops.
-Glad to see that all the youths are dressed in nondescript, normal fashion, none in the grey shirts and big boots of the Willuns.
+Yet look at me now, on the road to escape!
+Positive thinking is dead easy now that I have something to be positive about...
+On the train I amuse myself, enjoying the variety of scenes and stops.
+Relieved to see that all the youths are dressed in nondescript, normal fashion, none in the grey shirts and big boots of the Willuns.
 Negative attire, like negative thoughts, can wreak harm.
 My mind slides back to the topic of how dangerous it can be to satirize evil too obsessively.
 Hitler Youth are best left unmentioned.
 Like the men of Gondor had a taboo against the utterance of Sauron's name.

 For that matter it is a good idea for me to refrain from thinking about my past rage at my boss' behaviour.